To become one with Tasmania’s winter wilds, all you need is a mountain, a kayak and a plucky disregard for cold weather.

 Following several years as a bushwalking guide, O’Hern co-created Cradle Mountain Canyons, leading guests on exhilarating alpine canyoning expeditions.
 In the Off Season, when the fast-flowing streams are too wild to traverse, O’Hern offers a more meditative alpine spectacle with his Dove Lake Kayak tours.

-O’Hern’s days are spent embracing elemental unpredictability, from rainclouds rolling in over Cradle Mountain's distinctive peak to those still winter mornings “where it's like glass out on the lake … and there's snow on the mountain”.
+O’Hern’s days are spent embracing elemental unpredictability, including those still winter mornings “where it's like glass out on the lake … and there's snow on the mountain”.

 Drifting through the highlands